Get More to Give More

 A Story of Mochamad Arya Bima Agfian, Bangkit 2022 Student from Universitas Padjadjaran

-Teaching seems to have become an inseparable part of Mochamad Arya Bima Agfian's (21) childhood dream.
+Teaching seems to have become inseparable from Mochamad Arya Bima Agfian's (21) childhood dream.
 Since he was still wearing the white-blue uniform, Abim―that’s what he’s called―has had aspirations to teach.

 Always Been the Right Person to Ask Questions

-Ever dreamed of becoming an astronaut, Abim is a person who is frequently asked about school subjects by his classmates since he was in middle school.
-This prompted him to wish for becoming a teacher someday.
+Ever dreamed of becoming an astronaut, Abim is a person who has been frequently asked about school subjects by his classmates since he was in middle school.
+This prompted him to wish to become a teacher someday.

 Like most children, Abim was also a kid who put some interest in computers and also liked playing games.
-Abim’s craze for game and computer led him to become a Computer Science Student at Universitas Padjadjaran after graduating from high school.
+Abim’s craze for games and computers led him to become a Computer Science Student at Universitas Padjadjaran after graduating high school.

 Abim's desire to revive his little dream of teaching appeared in his freshman year on campus.

-As the time went by, Abim’s dream grew bigger.
-He didn’t only want to be an IT instructor, but also had a vision to launch a career as a software developer.
-Moreover, when Abim saw that becoming an Android developer has a good prospective future, he wanted to hone those skills too.
+As time went by, Abim’s dream grew more prominent.
+He didn’t only want to be an IT instructor but also had the vision to launch a career as a software developer.
+Moreover, when Abim saw that becoming an Android developer has an excellent prospective future, he wanted to hone those skills too.
 Shortly after, news about Bangkit reached his ears.